blockchainamm/minor_pentatonic_scale_synth/README.md

 G4   : 391.9954
 E4   : 329.6276
 ___________
-The frequencies in Hz of notes in the C5 minor blues scale in ascending order C5   : 523.2511
+The frequencies in Hz of notes with C5 as root note minor blues scale in ascending order C5   : 523.2511
 Ds5  : 622.254
 F5   : 698.4565